CatherineFontaine/CatherineFontaine.github.io/presentations.md

 Simone Têtu and I will be presenting our work from the paper we co-authored.

 ***Frontiers of Statistical Mechanics and Theoretical Computer Science*, August 2024**
-Joint results was presented by Louigi Addario-Berry
+Joint results was presented by Louigi Addario-Berry.